U.S. ends J&J COVID-19 vaccine pause; shots to resume immediately - Up News Info

 Article content

-The United States has made substantial progress in vaccinating its population in recent months compared to many other countries, with 35% of adults fully vaccinated and 53% having received at least one shot, according to CDC data.
+In the United States, 35% of adults are fully vaccinated and 53% have received at least one shot, according to CDC data.
 The United States leads the world with roughly 570,000 COVID-19 deaths.

-(Reporting by Manas Mishra in Bengaluru; additional reporting by Julie Steenhuysen in Chicago, Susan Heavey in Washington, Carl O’Donnell and Caroline Humer in New York; Editing by Bill Berkrot and Will Dunham)
+(Reporting by Manas Mishra in Bengaluru and Julie Steenhuysen in Chicago; Additional reporting by Kanishka Singh and Derek Francis in Bengaluru, Susan Heavey in Washington, and Carl O’Donnell in New York; Editing by Will Dunham, Bill Berkrot and Caroline Humer)

 Advertisement